 Each teacher shall be responsible for taking and recording accurate attendance.
-Attendance is to be recorded by teachers in the District's information system.
+Attendance is to be recorded by teachers in the District's student information system.

-Each teacher shall be responsible for monitoring attendance and notifying parents/guardians when a student's course grade or credit is being adversely affected by excessive absences/tardies.
+Each teacher shall be responsible for monitoring attendance and notifying the parent/guardian when a student's course grade or credit is being adversely affected by excessive absences/tardies.